zeropoolnetwork/sharded-storage-docs/article/main.md

 Let's consider $n$ as the number of nodes in a pool.

+Each time an honest node leaves the pool, the network performs the following:

+1. Select a random node (from unallocated or from another pool), move it to the current pool.
+If the selected node was previously in another pool, move a random unallocated node in place of it.

+2. Perform “mixing” $m$ times: select a random node from the current pool and swap it with a random node from outside of this pool (from unallocated or from another pool).

+During step 1, the number of malicious nodes in the pool will go up by $1$ with probability $p$.
+But then, each mixing will probabilistically balance the number of malicious nodes inside the pool with that number outside.
+The current pool will also be impacted by steps 1-2 being triggered in the other pools when some node leaves that pool;
+  we assume that probability of a node leaving a pool is the same for all pools (since nodes are distributed randomly).

-In out security model, the best strategy for the adversary is this:
+In our security model, the best strategy for the adversary is this:

   - keep the malicious nodes in the pool online,
   - wait for some honest node of that pool to go offline.

-Each time an honest node leaves the pool, the number of malicious nodes in the pool will go up by $1$ with probability $p$.
-But then we perform a mixing, and the number of malicious nodes changes as … (TODO: how does mixing happen concretely?)

 We can describe the evolution of the pool as a Markov process.
 To protect from this strategy,